distantorigin/miriani-next/README.md

 - Miriani6 (Liam Erven, Chris Nestrud, and others)
 - Miriani 7
 - MTMiriani
+- Miriani Soundpack for VIP Mud

 We extend our gratitude to these projects for providing high-quality audio resources.

-Additionally, immense thanks goes to my initial testers that put up with my numerous questions and many hours of bug-hunting: Gage Vieraah, Ryan Salvatore, Mark Sainsbury, Jason Harkness, Hannah Holloway, Buck Hadford, and Alan Nez.
+Additionally, immense thanks goes to my initial testers that put up with numerous questions and many hours of bug-hunting: Gage Vieraah, Ryan Salvatore, Mark Sainsbury, Jason Harkness, Hannah Holloway, Buck Hadford, and Alan Nez.

 ## Contributions